Choose your perfect 4 days in Rome itinerary and discover the Eternal city! Here is the complete guide to organise your 4 day trip to Rome.

 DAY 4: Ostia Antica, Testaccio and Ostiense

-We have now reached the last of our 4 days in Rome itinerary, but there are still a few things left to see!
+We have now reached the last day of our itinerary, but there are still some unmissable things to see in Rome in 4 days!

 The Basilica di San Paolo, for example, is one of the many attractions that is definitely worth seeing.
 This Byzantine-style church is one of the four papal churches in Rome, second only to St Peter’s Basilica.

 In the Ostiense district, there is Rome’s disused thermoelectric power station, now converted into a museum, called “Centrale Montemartini”.

 Staying in the area, a short trip will take you to the famous Cestia Pyramid.
 Egyptian in style, this Roman tomb was built between 18 and 12 BC to house the tomb of Gaius Cestius Epulon.

 Why not stop for a break?
 Try the famous Roman supplì, homemade rice balls with mozzarella cheese that can be either fried or baked.
 What are you waiting for?